 There are five major stages in the life cycle of a Data Science project.
 They are as follows:

-Gathering Data – The first stage in every data science endeavor is fairly straightforward: gather and receive the data you require.
-You won’t be able to process anything if you don’t have any data to begin with.
+- Gathering Data – The first stage in every data science endeavour is fairly straightforward: gather and receive the data you require.
+You won’t be able to process anything if you don’t have any data, to begin with.

 Features of Data Science